 - 1. Mount the coupling on the robot wrist using the provided M6 screws and tooth lock washers.
 Align properly with the dowel pin.
 The dowel pin is meant to have a tight fit on the robot side and a slip fit on the effector side of the assembly. - 2.
 Fasten the Gripper to the coupling using the provided M5 screws and tooth lock washers. - 3.
-Plug the coupling's cable into the robot's wrist connector.
+Plug the device cable into the gripper's pigtail and attach the cable along the robot arm using a cable routing system.